rgilks/planeo/README.md

 ## Recent Developments

+- **AI Gaze Direction (2025-05-25):** AI agents will now attempt to look at the user (or other AI) they are addressing in chat.
+This enhances the sense of interaction by directing their "gaze" towards their interlocutor.
+The AI's system prompt has been updated to encourage this behavior, using the `lookAt` action with the target's ID from chat history.
+More details in `docs/ai_services.md` and `docs/ai-agents.md`.
 - **Enhanced Physics: Physical Eyes & Wider Cube Spread (2025-07-29):** The physics simulation has been updated.
 User eyeballs are now physical objects (`kinematicPosition` `RigidBody`) that can interact with and push the falling cubes.
 The initial scattering area for the cubes has also been quadrupled.
 See `docs/physics.md` for more details.
 - **Physics Integration with Falling Cubes (YYYY-MM-DD):** Added a physics simulation using `react-three-rapier`.
 When the scene loads, a number of randomly sized and colored cubes fall from the sky, bounce, and settle due to gravity.
 See `docs/physics.md` for more information.
 - **Default Visible AI Agents & Unique Identities (YYYY-MM-DD):** Implemented default visibility for two AI agents ("AI-1", "AI-2") upon loading.
 They now have distinct names in chat and appear as separate entities in the 3D space.
 The system still supports configuration via `AI_AGENTS_CONFIG` for custom setups.